MicrosoftDocs/ai-builder/ai-builder-docs/byo-model.md

 - The only authentication mechanism supported is [API keys](/azure/machine-learning/how-to-authenticate-web-service) using [Azure Machine Learning](/azure/machine-learning/overview-what-is-azure-machine-learning).

-- Swagger version 2.0 is supported.
+- Only Swagger 2.0 is supported.

 - Maximum allowed batch size is 500 rows.